greenelab/deep-review/sections/05_treat.md

 structure-based models.
-Whereas the goal of virtual screening is to find active molecules by predicting the biochemical activity of hundreds of thousands to millions of chemicals using existing (virtual) collections of molecules, analogous to robot based high throughput "wet lab" screening, _de novo_ drug design aims to directly _generate_ active compounds.[@doi:10.1002/wcms.49,@doi:10.1021/acs.jmedchem.5b01849]
+Whereas the goal of virtual screening is to find active molecules by predicting the biochemical activity of hundreds of thousands to millions of chemicals using existing (virtual) collections of molecules, analogous to robot based high-throughput "wet lab" screening, _de novo_ drug design aims to directly _generate_ active compounds [@doi:10.1002/wcms.49 @doi:10.1021/acs.jmedchem.5b01849].

-It attempts to model the typical design-synthesize-test cycle of drug discovery.[@doi:10.1002/wcms.49] Thus de novo design explores in principle without explicit enumeration the much larger space of an estimated 10^60 synthesizable organic molecules with drug-like properties.[@doi:10.1002/wcms.1104] To test or score structures, machine-learning algorithms as those discussed earlier are used.
-To "design" and "synthesize", traditional de-novo design software relied on classical optimizers such as genetic algorithms.
-Unfortunately, this often leads to overfitted, 'weird' molecules which are difficult to synthesize in the lab.
+Drug design attempts to model the typical design-synthesize-test cycle of drug discovery [@doi:10.1002/wcms.49].
+Thus *de novo* design explores in principle without explicit enumeration the much larger space of an estimated 10<sup>60</sup> synthesizable organic molecules with drug-like properties [@doi:10.1002/wcms.1104].
+To test or score structures, machine learning algorithms like those discussed earlier are used.
+To "design" and "synthesize", traditional *de novo* design software relied on classical optimizers such as genetic algorithms.
+Unfortunately, this often leads to overfitted, "weird" molecules, which are difficult to synthesize in the lab.
-To generate molecules, current programs have therefore settled on rule-based virtual chemical reactions to generate molecular structures.[@doi:10.1021/acs.jmedchem.5b01849]
+To generate molecules, current programs have therefore settled on rule-based virtual chemical reactions to generate molecular structures [@doi:10.1021/acs.jmedchem.5b01849].

-Neural network models that learn to generate realistic, synthesizable molecules have been proposed as an alternative to provide the large molecule sets needed for virtual screening or even create and refine focussed molecules for de novo design.
+Neural network models that learn to generate realistic, synthesizable molecules have been proposed as an alternative to provide the large molecule sets needed for virtual screening or even create and refine focussed molecules for *de novo* design.
 In contrast to the classical, symbolic approaches, generative models learned from data do not depend on laboriously encoded expert knowledge.
- The problem is related to the generation of syntactically and semantically correct text.[@arxiv:1308.0850]
+ The problem is related to the generation of syntactically and semantically correct text [@arxiv:1308.0850].

-As neural models that directly output (molecular) graphs remain under-explored, generative neural networks for drug design typically represent chemicals with the simplified molecular-input line-entry system (SMILES), a standard way string-based representation with characters that represent atoms, bonds, and rings [@tag:Segler2017_drug_design].
+As deep learning models that directly output (molecular) graphs remain under-explored, generative neural networks for drug design typically represent chemicals with the simplified molecular-input line-entry system (SMILES), a standard way string-based representation with characters that represent atoms, bonds, and rings [@tag:Segler2017_drug_design].
-This allows treating molecules as sequences and thus to leverage recent progress in recurrent neural networks.
+This allows treating molecules as sequences and leveraging recent progress in recurrent neural networks.
 Gómez-Bombarelli et al. designed a SMILES-to-SMILES autoencoder to learn a continuous latent feature space for chemicals [@tag:Gomezb2016_automatic].
-In this learned continuous space it was possible to train some types of supervised learning algorithms and interpolate between continuous representations of chemicals in a manner that is not possible with discrete (e.g. bit vector or string) features or in symbolic, molecular graph space.
+In this learned continuous space it was possible to interpolate between continuous representations of chemicals in a manner that is not possible with discrete (e.g. bit vector or string) features or in symbolic, molecular graph space.
 Even more interesting is the prospect of performing gradient-based or Bayesian optimization of molecules